 Investments - Investments in marketable securities with readily determinable fair values and all investments in debt securities are reported at their fair values in the statement of financial position.
 Unrealized gains and losses are included in the changes in net assets.
 Investment income and gains restricted by a donor are reported as increases in unrestricted net assets if the restrictions are met (either by passage of time or use) in the reporting period in which the income and gains are recognized.
-Expenses relating to investment activity, including custodial fees and investment advisory fees, totaled \$111,600 and \$114,861 for the years ended June 30, 2016 and 2015, respectively, and have been netted against investment revenues and losses in the accompanying statement of activities.
+Expenses relating to investment activity, including custodial fees and investment advisory fees, totaled \$110,660 and \$111,600 for the years ended June 30, 2017 and 2016, respectively, and have been netted against investment revenues and losses in the accompanying statements of activities.